Zen sitting postures

 • Find time to practice.
 Be willing to be still and present for a period of time, even if it’s 5 minutes.
 Trust that this practice will unfold for you.

-• Upright posture.
+• Upright posture but relaxed.
+Posture is important.
 Find a stable posture where you can be comfortable and upright.
 Sit with the whole body present and still in a chair or on a cushion or bench.
 Keep the spine upright, the top of the head and chest lifting up.
 Everyone’s body is different.
 We can help you find a posture that works for you.
 Use a pillow or other props if needed.
-Tuck your chin in slightly, keeping your head lifted and neck straight, not leaning forward, backwards, nor to the side.
 Remember to take a few deep breaths to relax.

-• Place your hands in your lap.
-Form a circle with your hands, with one palm up against the abdomen, and your other hand (palm up) resting on it, thumbs touching lightly, forming an oval.
-Or place your hands in your lap.
+• Place your hands in your lap or knees.
+Or form a circle with your hands, with one palm up against the abdomen, and your other hand (palm up) resting on it, thumbs touching lightly, forming an oval.

-• Keep your eyes softly opened with eyelids neither fully opened nor closed and “softly gazing” about 3-4 feet in front of you.
+• Keep your eyes soft.
+Your eyelids neither fully opened nor closed.
+A soft gaze downward but keep your head upright.
 Keep your lips and teeth closed with the tip of the tongue touching the back of the upper teeth.
 Relax.
+Take three deep breaths to start, to relax and calm the body, then resume natural breathing.

-• Next: Pay attention to the breathing.
-Start by paying attention to breathing, fully aware of each breath entering and exiting the body.
+• Next: Pay attention to your breathing.
+This will help you be present to the moment.
+Start by being fully aware of each breath sensation entering and exiting the body.
 Paying attention to how it enters through the nose, sensing the chest rising naturally, and exhaling naturally.
-Paying attention to the pause between breaths.
-Experience your body and breath in calm stillness.
+Breathe naturally but smoothly, smoothing out any rough edges, like an oval.
+Smooth inhalation and exhalation.
+Discover each breath as unique.
+Experience your body and breath in calm stillness, unified with the body.
 What does it feel like?
+There is no wrong way to experience breath—just paying attention is the practice.
+When you find your attention elsewhere, gently return to attention to breathing.

-• Practice daily with a vow.
-Vow to practice daily even if for 5 minutes at first.
+• Practice daily with resolve.
+Consider a daily meditation to be like food or nourishment.
+Resolve to practice daily even if for 5-10 minutes at first.
+Try it for 30 days every day on a calendar.
 Get a timer or app.
 Build up to 25 or 30 minutes.
-This may take a year.
+This may take several months.
 Be patient.
 You are training yourself to be aware.
 And being kind to yourself.
 You may sit on a cushion or chair.
 Set an strong vow to practice; remember the reasons you came to Zen.
 Commit to sitting every day.

 • Speak to a Teacher for any questions, or just to receive encouragement or additional instruction as you continue with Zazen practice.
-Request to become a student.
+Request a consultation on Zazen or to become a student.

 • Try practicing with a group.